PHP Email API - Documentation

 php-mbstring

-Typically these come with most PHP installations.
-They can also be installed like so:
+Typically, these come with most PHP installations.
+On Linux they can also be installed like so:

 sudo apt-get install php-ext-curl php-mbstring php-xml